-The Chipman Cultural Center is an historic landmark, a former African American church dating to 1837 when five local freedmen purchased property and built a structure for use as a church, school and meeting place.
+The Chipman Cultural Center is a historic landmark, a former African American church dating to 1837 — when five local freedmen purchased property and built a structure for use as a church, school, and meeting place.